 - Dashboards: Places to view real-time updates, like the overall trajectory of the project, or possible future communication errors

 Of the skills on this list, humor is possibly the hardest one to cultivate.
-In fact, our sense of humor has ties into our DNA, so working on it can be tricky.
+In fact, some say it's genetic, so working on it can be tricky.
 However, having a sense of humor isn't just the ability to tell knee-slapping one-liners.
 A sense of humor can also be your capacity to keep the mood light and the spirits high, especially when things aren't going as planned.

 It's not always the right time for jokes, of course.
 If someone makes an error, gentle reassurance may be more appropriate than a sarcastic quip, however well-meaning the quip may be.
 Either way, keeping a light-hearted and friendly attitude will be hugely beneficial to your team's communication and to the project as a whole.